 The Québec maritime Blog

-Considered a natural treasure of Québec, the St. Lawrence is a fascinating waterway!
-Over the centuries, it has played a major role in the development of our regions, since it’s both a source of food and an economic driver.
-Even today, fishing remains an important activity… and it’s something you can try out during your vacation!
+Considered the soul of the province and a major natural attraction in Québec, the St. Lawrence is a fascinating waterway!
+Over the centuries, it has played a significant role in the development of our regions since it’s both a source of food and an economic driver.
+Even today, fishing remains an important activity… and it’s something you can try out during your vacation in the maritime regions of Québec!
 Here are a few places that will introduce you to the joys of sea fishing and where you can learn some of the secrets of aquaculture!

 In Côte-Nord, you can visit the Ferme Mariculture Purmer in the Sept Îles Archipelago to learn about seafood farming.
 Located on Grosse-Boule Island, the farm grows mussels, scallops and a few varieties of edible algae.
 Take part in this agrotourism adventure where you will have the opportunity to learn about fascinating aquaculture techniques as well as taste the farm’s succulent products!

 Anchored in the middle of the Gulf of St. Lawrence, the Îles de la Madeleine archipelago is renowned for its delicious seafood.
 Head out in a boat with the Les Cultures du Large team to visit a shellfish farm located 7 km (4 mi.) off the Cap-aux-Meules wharf.
 This is your opportunity to learn more about farming mussels, oysters and scallops both at sea and in lagoons!

 So, will you set off on a memorable sea-fishing excursion this summer?
 We wish you fun adventures on the water… and great catches!